DerEwige/speedupln.com/docs/fee_potential_and_rebalancing.md

 ## 1. Fee Potential in the Lightning Network: A Comparison to Potential Energy

 In the Lightning Network, nodes enable off-chain transactions by forwarding payments across various channels, charging fees for the service.
-A key element of this fee system is the "parts per million" (ppm) metric, which represents the fee charged per million satoshis transacted.
+A key element of this fee system is the "parts per million" (ppm) metric, which represents the fee charged per million satoshis payments.
 Ignoring the base fee, the earning potential of a node in the Lightning Network can be viewed as a function of the fee rate (ppm) and the amount of satoshis it holds in its channels.
 This earning potential can be thought of as *fee potential*.

 The concept of fee potential bears a resemblance to *potential energy* in physics, where the energy stored in an object is based on its position relative to other forces, such as gravity.
 Just as an object at a higher altitude has greater potential energy due to its position in a gravitational field, the satoshis locked in a channel on the Lightning Network have greater fee potential when the ppm is higher.